henrikglass/shaq/README.md

 The name Shaq is an abbreviaton of Shader Quick.
 Or Shader Qompositor.
 Or Shaquille O' Neal if you're being adamant about it.
 I haven't really decided.
 Don't ask me about it again.
 And don't ask me to spell compositor, ok?

+# Credits
+This project uses open source components.
+See a list of credits below.

+// TODO